Halystina globulus: Description

 Halystina globulus has a small, smooth, and glossy shell that is globular or oval-shaped, with a height of up to 5 mm and a width of up to 4 mm.
 The shell is thin, fragile, and translucent, with a white to yellowish-brown coloration.
 The snail has a small, conical spire and a round aperture with a thin, sharp outer lip.
 The surface of the shell is smooth, with fine and closely spaced growth lines and a few spiral lines on the base.
 The operculum is thin and corneous, with a brown coloration.
-This family of snails is known for its small size, intricate shell structures, and ability to thrive in the dark, cold, and high-pressure conditions of the deep sea.
-Halystina globulus, like many other members of its family, is a micromollusk, meaning that it is exceptionally small—often less than a few millimeters in size.
-Despite its minute stature, it plays a vital role in the ecological systems of the benthic zones, which are the lowest levels of the ocean.